 Being stuck in the house provides a constant opportunity to return to ‘the office,’ so we all need to be mindful of the distinction between work and life.
 When we can, we should all put our pencils down at 5 p.m., which can mean deciding not to respond to an email or pick up that project until tomorrow.

 Maintaining balance often includes staying connected to your IR peers and network.
 Not only can connection during this time of separation be therapeutic and provide an opportunity for venting, but it can help provide some much needed context.

-Karen and Matt recommend talking to IROs who have lived through other crises.
-While this pandemic is different from 9/11, the housing crisis and others, those who survived those challenges can remind us all that we’ll get through this as we did those.
+While the pandemic is different from 9/11, the housing crisis and others, those who survived those challenges can remind us all that we’ll get through this as we did those.

 In addition to your own professional network, look to connect with industry groups, such as NIRI, which offers a host of resources, including daily webinars and office hours.
 We’re literally all finding our way through this unsettling situation, so take advantage of connecting with, and learning from your, peers.

-Have more questions about how to navigate today’s market?
-Matt Tractenberg shares his advice to the most frequently asked questions he’s receiving from clients in our post, Investor Relations During COVID-19: Most Frequently Asked Questions.
+Have more questions about how to navigate today’s market? read our post, Investor Relations During COVID-19: Most Frequently Asked Questions.